About the Initiative on Child Rights in the Global Compacts

 On 19 September 2016, the United Nations General Assembly held the high-level Summit for Refugees and Migrants, during which it adopted the New York Declaration for Refugees and Migrants.
 This declaration expresses the political will of world leaders to share responsibility on a global scale with regards to refugees and migrants and contains a number of important commitments to children.
 The declaration also calls for negotiations leading to the adoption of two agreements in 2018 – the Global Compact on Refugees and the Global Compact for Safe, Orderly and Regular Migration.

-Over the next 18 months, the Initiative for Child Rights in the Global Compacts will work to raise awareness around and accountability for the rights of children on the move and other children affected by migration.
+Leading up to the fall of 2018, the Initiative for Child Rights in the Global Compacts will work to raise awareness around and accountability for the rights of children on the move and other children affected by migration.
 In particular, through drawing on States’ commitment to complying with the Convention on the Rights of the Child as well as on specific guidance from the Committee on the Rights of the Child, the initiative will aim to ensure that both global compacts reflect a common approach to protecting children on the move.

-The initiative builds on five key areas of child rights outlined in the New York Declaration for Refugees and Migrants, namely:
+The initiative builds on six key areas of child rights outlined in the New York Declaration for Refugees and Migrants, namely:

 - non-discrimination and integration;